chele0630/Team3_Project1/README.md

 # Team 3 Project 1

-Team 3 project is done to uncover patterns in parking activity around the Los Angeles area.
-We will examine realtionships between vehicle makes and parking citations, and vehicle color and parking citations.
+Team 3 picked a project to uncover patterns in parking activity around the city of Los Angeles.
+The first purpose was to examine a relationship between the makes of vehicles and number of parking citations.
+The second purpose was to examine a relationship between the colors of vehicles and parking citations.

 ### Purpose of the Analysis